cbpspratap/SQLTraining/Chapter 5/Readme.md

-# SQL Joins
+# SQL Joins & Unions

-This chapter brings you one of the most important topic in SQL called Join.
+This chapter brings you one of the most important topic in SQL called Join and we will also look at UNION to merge multiple datasets.

+## SQL Joins

 Whenever you need some data which is spread among multiple tables we need to join the tables in SQL and then query to get our required data.
 Let's go ahead and learn how do we do this.

 Joins are used in SELECT statement to retrieve data from multiple tables.
 It is performed whenever you need to fetch records from two or more tables based on a key matching column in both the tables.